teamup-org/projects/Grafico.md

   - Configuration of modules and integrations

 ### 3.4 Nonfunctional Requirements
-Here are some potential non-functional requirements for Grafico's annual report creation software:
 - Performance
   - Fast response times for report generation (<5 sec)
 - Scalability